Spectral Ranking with Covariates: Background

+Spectral ranking is a family of fundamentally different approaches and the core object of interest are the matrices that represent pairwise relationships between the players.
+It often involves computing the leading eigenvector of the sparse comparison matrix, or similar matrix operators derived from it, which can be computed efficiently in contrast to the optimisation procedures inherent in the MLE~\cite{jain2020spectral}.
+The computational advantage stems from the fact that typical eigen-solvers can compute the leading eigenvectors of a sparse matrix in running time linear in the number of nonzero entries in the matrix (ie. edges of the comparison graph).
+We refer the reader to Vigna~\cite{vigna2016spectral} for a comprehensive review of the early history of spectral ranking.
+We now present two specific spectral ranking algorithms that our proposed methods are based on, and also discuss Jain et al.~\cite{jain2020spectral}'s spectral method that utilises covariates as a baseline in our numerical experiments.

-\paragraph{Serial-Rank} \citep{serialRank,fogel2016spectral} proposed a seriation approach to ranking building on \citep{atkins1998spectral}, by making use of the similarity between players.
-The approach is based solely on the available pairwise comparisons, in the spirit of standard spectral clustering techniques that consider the graph Laplacian.
-Given an ordinal pairwise comparison matrix $C$, where $C_{i,j} \in \{-1, 0, 1\}$, we construct a similarity matrix $S = \frac{1}{2}(n\bone\bone^T + CC^T)$ such that $S_{i, j}$ counts the number of agreeing comparisons between $i$ and $j$ with other items.
-To recover the true ordering in this seriation process, we proceed by setting up the graph Laplacian $\mathcal{L}(S) = \textbf{diag}(S\bone) - S$ and obtain the eigenvector of $\mathcal{L}(S)$ corresponding to the second smallest eigenvalue,
+\paragraph{\textsc{SerialRank.}} Fogel et al.~\cite{serialRank} proposed a seriation approach to ranking, building on \cite{atkins1998spectral}, where they defined similarities between players based on their pairwise comparisons.
+Given an ordinal pairwise comparison matrix $\bfC$, we define the similarity $S_{i,j}$ between player $i, j$ as the number of agreeing comparisons between $i, j$ with other players, i.e.